 33.39

 Qianfan leads by a wide margin on aggregate CER.
-But aggregate scores hide archetype-specific performance.
-GLM, for example, is 3.6x better than Qianfan on diagram pages — a fact invisible in the aggregate table.
+But aggregate scores hide page-specific performance.
+GLM, for example, is 3.6x better than Qianfan on diagram pages - a fact invisible in the aggregate table.

 Results by document type

-Per-archetype CER (%) by model
+CER (%) by page type

 Archetype